SAP-archive/BUILD/Community Guidelines.md

 ##Community Guidelines
 Consciously or unconsciously every open source community establishes their own unique sense of community and set of cultural norms.
 This document presents guidelines are designed enhance Project Noman community members' mutual respect and understanding to better enable us to work together towards our shared goals.

-But they are guidelines, and not rules.
-We hope that they will you collectively to  nurture an open, rewarding, and productive community.
+Gnerally, you should consider these simple guidelines, and not rules (with excpetions marked *), and we hope that they will you collectively to  nurture an open, rewarding, and productive community.

 Some of these guidelines have been borrowed from the following open source initiatives, as they encapsulate what we believe are sound open-source community values:
 + [Ghost.org](https://ghost.org/about/guidelines/)